What can I do to ensure I get the full amount of benefits coming to me when I retire?

 Generally, Taft-Hartley Defined Benefit Plans are funded through employer contributions only.
 Your employer pays contributions for every hour you work (per your collective bargaining agreement) to finance the Plan.
 No contributions are required by, or permitted from, you.

-(See page 13 of the Retirement Plan Booklet.)
+(See page 11 of the Pension Plan Booklet.)

 When I become deceased, will my spouse automatically get my pension benefits?

 - Pre-Retirement Death benefits are generally dependent upon your age and Vesting Credits and in some cases if you were actively employed at the time of death.

 - If you retired prior to your death, any Death benefits will be paid based upon the type of benefit you elected at your retirement.

 - Contact the Administration Office for more details on your death benefits.

 (See page 26 of the Pension Plan Booklet)

 Can I withdraw my pension benefits if I have a financial hardship?

 Pension benefits are only payable once you reach the age and service requirements and retire.
 They are generally a monthly benefit payable for your lifetime.